1320. Fashion and Modern Culture (3). Survey course analyzing the impact of modern culture on the fashion industry. F.

 3380.
 Retail Buying and Control (3).
 Prerequisites: TTU GPA 2.8, C or better in RTL 2340, RHIM 3321 or BA 3302, and 6 hours of MATH 1000-4999 (may be taken concurrently).
 The application of planning, purchasing, and controlling inventories.
 S.

 3389.
 Professional Practices in Retailing (3).
-Prerequisites: RTL 2350 and either RTL 3375 or 3380 (can be taken concurrently), junior or senior standing.
+Prerequisites: RTL 2350 and either RTL 3375 or 3380 (can be concurrent), junior or senior standing.
 Principles of professional practices focusing on legal, ethical, and human resource workplace issues and effective managerial strategies.
 Enrollment precedes RTL 3390.
 S.

 4000.
 Individual Study (V1-6).
 Prerequisites: Consent of instructor and RTL majors only.
 Individual study or research under the guidance of a retailing faculty member to enhance the degree program.
 May be repeated for up to 6 hours credit.
 F, S, SSI, SSII.

 4300.
 Retailing Field Study Tour (3).
 Prerequisite: RTL majors only.
 Study of international/domestic retailers and manufacturers.
 May be repeated once for credit.